matteocrippa/awesome-swift/README.md

 * [Tactile](https://github.com/delba/Tactile) - Attach function handlers to gesture and control events in a more expressive and safer way.

 ### iBeacon
+*Interested in using iBeacon in your Swift project?
+Here some interesting resources.*

 * [iBeacon](https://github.com/gemtot/iBeacon) - iBeacon implementation in Swift.

 ### Images
+*An interesting list of image related libs..*

 * [Agrume](https://github.com/JanGorman/Agrume) - A lemony fresh iOS image viewer written in Swift.
 * [AlamofireImage](https://github.com/Alamofire/AlamofireImage) - AlamofireImage is an image component library for Alamofire.